wolfeconnor13/evento/README.md

 # Project Takeaways

+## NextJS hooks

+useRouter() - "next/navigation", gives us an instance of the router.

+## Other packages used

+clsx - Can specify conditional styling for html elements easily framer-motion -

 ## Images from other domains must be specified in next.config.js

 Self explanatory, we need to allow images from other domains in the config file.